drvinceknight/Gamepy/index.md

 - Matching Games:
     - Gale_Shapley.py (a library to solve matching games using the extended gale shapley algorithm)

-The code is all available on github and I'm sure can be improved a lot.
+The code is all available on github and I'm sure can be improved a lot (for example the current communication with lrs is very clumsy).
 I'll be continuing to work on this here and there when I have time.